JasonDeJesuz/cv-pass-ats/README.md

 # CV Pass ATS

 A tool designed to optimize CVs/resumes to pass Applicant Tracking Systems (ATS) by tailoring your original CV data to specific job descriptions while following ATS optimization guidelines.
+Built for working on a mac - didn't look at windows yet.

 ## 🚀 Overview